-In 2013, the three national entities, FPDO, JASMAR and NUMAD had a fair ground for competition to build national NGOs to deliver quality results and focus of continues improvement.
+In 2018, three national entities, FPDO, JASMAR and NUMAD delivered quality results.
 To ensure quality outputs, NMAC conducted frequent QA visits to the field monitored by UNMAS Sudan technical advisor.

-At the time of writing this report, there are only two international contractors, AAR Japan which is implementing MRE & VA in Kassala State and Dynasafe which is deployed and focused on ordnance disposal operation activities in Darfur.
+At the time of writing, there are only two international contractors, AAR Japan which is implementing MRE & VA in Kassala State and Dynasafe which is deployed and focused on ordnance disposal operation activities in Darfur.